aleegeco/aleegeco/README.md

 # Hello, This is Alessandro! 👋
-I am an automotive enthusiast and currently a master student of Automation Engineering at University of Bologna.
+I am an automotive enthusiast and a master student of Automation Engineering at University of Bologna.

+* Currently Master Thesis Intern at ETH Zurich in Frazzoli's group.
-* Member of Driverless divison at UniboMotorsport, focus on Motion Planning and Control.
+* Senior Driverless Division member at UniboMotorsport, focus on Motion Planning and Control.

-* Looking forward to learn **Python** :smile:

 * Proficient in *MATLAB & Simulink*
+* Developing my current projects in *Python* :smile:
 * Used to write in *LaTeX*

 ### How to reach me: